 Westerscheldt River: Flanders and the Netherlands co-operate in the nautical field for the Westerscheldt River area in order to ensure a safe and efficient navigation to and from ports along the (Wester)Scheldt.
-Management and exploitation is done by "Beheer & Exploitatie Team Schelderadarketen (BET-SRK)".
+Management and exploitation is done by "Beheer & Exploitatie Team Schelderadarketen (BETSRK)".
 This means, that the working area of the Westerscheldt River is under the authority of two countries and different authorities are involved.
 Therefore different competent authorities are involved in the production of Inland ECDIS charts.
 Afdeling Kust (Flanders) produces the Inland ECDIS charts for the Flemish part.
 Rijkswaterstaat does this for the Dutch part.
+The Dutch part IENC of the Scheldt River is available at www.vaarweginformatie.nl.